survivejs/react-book/manuscript/11_linting_in_webpack.md

 The `react/` rules listed above are just a small subset of all rules available.
 Pick rules from [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) as needed.

-T> Tools such as JSCS, JSHint, and ESLint support `package.json` based configuration.
-Simply add a `eslintConfig` field to it and write the configuration there.
+T> Note that you can write ESLint configuration directly to *package.json*.
+Set up a `eslintConfig` field and write your declarations below it.

 T> It is possible to generate a sample `.eslintrc` using `eslint --init` (or `node_modules/.bin/eslint --init` for local install).
 This can be useful on new projects.